Why China has become a world-class outsourcing destination

 The growth of the global tech sector in China

 International trade and commerce between China and big global partners across the globe has boomed in recent years as well, and the Chinese government is doing all it can to maintain that trend's momentum.
-"Officials are pushing banks to lend more and allowing indebted local governments to spend money on big projects," wrote the New York Times in 2018.
+"Officials are pushing banks to lend more and allowing indebted local governments to spend money on big projects," wrote the New York Times.
 "They have [also] moved to shore up the value of the country's currency."

 China as a center for innovation